In most cases, the internal filtration systems found in better quality water ionizers provide sufficient contaminant removal.

 There are three primary reasons customers choose a prefiltration system for their water ionizer.

 - Well water or poor quality source water

 - Limited contaminant removal by a water ionizer’s internal filtration system

-In this article you’ll learn about these primary reasons customers opt to use a prefiltration system with their water ionizer.
 You’ll also learn the basics of which types of filters remove which contaminants.
 This should help you make an informed decision about whether or not to pre-filter your water and which type of pre-filtration may be best for you.

-If you’re source water comes from a well that does not have any type of filtration, some type of pre-filtration system is recommended.
+If your source water comes from a well that does not have any type of filtration, some type of pre-filtration system is recommended.
 Bear in mind, a water softener is not a water filter.
 Water softeners do not remove anything from the water, they only alter the minerals in the water.